Alisa's paths forward policy

 - help prevent myself from getting stuck in any area of my life.

 - hold myself accountable for engaging with criticism from any external source.

 This document was inspired by [Elliot Temple's Paths Forward Policy](https://curi.us/2068-my-paths-forward-policy).

 You can view the [latest version of this document on sourcehut](https://hg.sr.ht/~petrogradphilosopher/fi/raw/default/pf.md).
 You can also view the [history of changes](https://hg.sr.ht/~petrogradphilosopher/fi/log).

-Note: By "FI post" I mean a [Fallible Ideas discussion list](http://fallibleideas.com/discussion) message or a [curi.us](http://curi.us) comment.
+Note: By "FI post" I mean a message sent to a private or [public](http://fallibleideas.com/discussion) Fallible Ideas discussion list or a comment posted to [curi.us](http://curi.us).

 ## Engage with helpful people who are trying to help me

 If someone believes I'm making a mistake and wants to explain my mistake to me, I want there to be a reasonable way for them to do so.